Note: This is part of These Girls On Film’s coverage of TIFF Bell Lightbox’s On the Road: The Films of Wim Wenders

 I say it often and I say it loudly, it is a horrible despair we feel when we realize that we can not possibly watch all the films we want to in one lifetime (it’s the same with books).
 It becomes ever more palpable when you see a film that is reflected in so many others.
 The chance that you’re missing a nuance or that there is so much more beyond a scene, in the history of its making, or in the story of the evolving filmmaker, that it tugs at the heartstrings: we don’t have a limitless amount of time here, nor enough eyeballs.

 This is going to be all fragmented, much in the same way as I’ve seen Wim Wenders’ films for the past two weeks.
-I say fragmented because this is my first time exposed to more than one of his films (Paris, Texas was the only film I’d seen before of his – and is still on of my top favourite films), even though many have often mentioned or assumed I have seen all of his work already.
+I say fragmented because this is my first time exposed to more than one of his films (Paris, Texas was the only film I’d seen before of his – and is still one of my top favourite films), even though many have often mentioned or assumed I have seen all of his work already.
 Wenders has indirectly influenced film thoughts through other works and for that it is with a great surprise pleasure that I find myself wanting to write about these two films.
-But I want to write about them in the way that I saw them which is why I’ve written this up as thoughts came into my mind while going over my notes.
+But I want to write about them in the way that I saw them which is why I’ve written this up as thoughts that came into my mind while going over my notes.

 I’ll be talking about Paris, Texas and Wings Of Desire exclusively, but we’ll see where this goes.